|Tuesday, June 19, 2012|

 |A1 User Papers and Tutorial: xProp, Native Low Power, Soft Constraints|

 |Improved X-Propagation using the xProp Technology|

 ‘X values simulation semantics in SystemVerilog have several pitfalls that may result in simulated ‘X being improperly propagated which in turn may lead to initialization and power-related failures in Silicon.
 This paper describes xProp - a new “real to life” X-Propagation semantics for SystemVerilog simulations.We present the motivation for having xProp semantics and describe it briefly.
-The process of how xProp was validated on and deployed to a major CPU design at Intel is also described, and its merit and its limitations and effort required making xProp standard for RTL simulation runs.
+The process of how xProp was validated on and deployed to a major CPU design is also described, and its merit and its limitations and effort required making xProp standard for RTL simulation runs.

 |Power Aware Verification for CPU Designs: Challenges and Solutions|

 Power-aware verification is critical in a complex design with multiple power supplies.
 Previous projects addressed this as a side activity or last minute blitz.
 In this paper we describe a robust methodology that enables integrating power aware verification into mainstream verification flows.
 In particular, we show how we combine the simulator-specific, power aware capabilities with our build and test methodology.
 We adopted the always alive power aware model approach that includes building dual simulation executables, regularly running some of the tests on the power aware model and performing statics checks for each model change.
 This methodology has allowed us to keep the power aware simulation and test environments active throughout the project lifetime with minimal cost.
 We also compare the efficacy of our deployed solution over previous solutions.

 |Introduction to Soft Constraints in SystemVerilog|

 SystemVerilog provides a rich set of constructs to enable constrained random verification.
 It not only defines mechanisms to override and add constraints, but also provides a way to control random variables and constraint blocks making them active or inactive during the simulation run-time.